-In 1990, the Legislature directed a study to reevaluate conservatorship proceedings and those under Article 17-A "in light of changes in care, treatment and understanding of these individuals as well as new legal theories regarding the rights of such individuals."5 In examining the then current system, the Legislature noted that the needs of persons with incapacities were diverse and complex, and the system of conservatorship and committee did not provide the necessary flexibility to meet these needs.6
+In 1990, the Legislature directed a study to reevaluate conservatorship proceedings and those under Article 17-A "in light of changes in care, treatment and understanding of these individuals as well as new legal theories regarding the rights of such individuals."
+In examining the then current system, the Legislature noted that the needs of persons with incapacities were diverse and complex, and the system of conservatorship and committee did not provide the necessary flexibility to meet these needs.
+6 form of assistance in meeting their personal and property management needs, but do not require the drastic remedies that were afforded at that time.8

-Conservatorship compromised a person's rights only with respect to property and was insufficient alone; however, a committee's judicial finding of incompetence, along with the accompanying stigma and loss of civil rights was often excessive and unnecessary.7 The Legislature also noted that some people require some
+Conservatorship compromised a person's rights only with respect to property and was insufficient alone; however, a committee's judicial finding of incompetence, along with the accompanying stigma and loss of civil rights was often excessive and unnecessary.
+The Legislature also noted that some people require some